-UN Secretary-General: "Governments are lying"
+UN Secretary-General: "Government leaders are lying"

-At the launch of the latest IPCC report in April 2022, United Nations Secretary-General António Guterres accused governments of lying, and said that there is a need to create a grassroots movement that cannot be ignored.
+- there is a need to create a grassroots movement that cannot be ignored.

 Some key quotes are